ashleydavis/routey/README.md

 Opening and Closing Routes
 --------------------------

-When a child route is handled we can setup code to handle the *opening* and *closing* of the route.
+When a nested route is handled we can have handlers for the *opening* and *closing* of the route.

 A great example of this is a REST API for accessing a database.
 Say for example we have a route */db/foo* which is intended to retrieve all foos from our database.
 When the *db* parent-route is opened it should open the database.
 Then when the *foo* sub-route is opened it should query the database to retreive the *foo* collection (sorry, MongoDB bias showing through here).
 Then with the database and the collection a HTTP verb handler should be invoked to query or modify the database collection.